The Armadillo Tea Rooms: Description

 The Armadillo was the control room, where bands, fanzine writers, artists and organisers would congregate over cheap pots of tea, swapping ideas, theories, proclamations and band members.

 They were especially noted for the furry seat covers on the toilets.

+History

+The tea rooms was in business from 1978 to the 1990s, possibly until 1992.

-The building is now (As of 2025) occupied by Flanagan's Apple Irish Pub.
+As of 2025, the building is now occupied by "The Flanagan's Apple" (also known as Flanagan's Apple Irish Pub).